chainHero/heroes-service/README.md

 ### b.
 Build a Docker compose file

-In order to make it works, we have to edit the `docker-compose.yaml` file, which is the configuration file for `docker-compose` command.
-It tells which containers need to be created/started and with the right configuration for each.
+In order to make it work, we have to edit the `docker-compose.yaml` file, which is the configuration file for `docker-compose` command.
+It tells which containers needs to be created/started and with the right configuration for each.
 Take your favorite text editor and copy/paste content from this repository:

 ```
 cd $GOPATH/src/github.com/chainhero/heroes-service && \